I don't own these characters.

 The pale green teen at the time had had no problem gathering small volunteers for her march from the Goh Empire.
 Land, riches, and adventure seemed to be in Goh blood and they flocked to her for all of that.
 She did not steer them wrong.
 There was enough for all of them to go around and in less than ten years Shego almost tripled the size of her province.
 It would have been more if she did not allow her brother Mego to ride with her when he was old enough.

 It was said that when Shego rode near a city, the flames of Hell could be seen behind her, just as people used to say about her father.
-Kane's flames were said to be the color of the sun while Shego's fire called up something more fearsome, green flames like an unholy specter rode with her; supposedly it was her father's spirit with her.
+Kane's flames were said to be the color of the sun while Shego's fire called up something more fearsome, green flames like an unholy specter rode with her; supposedly, it was her father's spirit by her side, supporting her.
 Such thoughts caused many cities to fall in tribute to her because it was one thing to incur the wrath of Shego, but to possibly incur her wrath as well as her father's was too much for many to bear.

 The East was now knocking on the West's door with Shego on the prowl.
-The West hoped that the water that divided the lands would stop her, as they hoped it would stop her father when they learned of his ambition.
-The West had been thankful for Kane's death, hoping that they would be spared being devoured.
+The West hoped the water that divided the lands would stop her, as they hoped it would stop her father when they learned of his ambition.
+The West had been thankful for Kane's death, thinking they had been spared being devoured.
 But, Shego was just as hungry as her father.
 She seemed to be just as unstoppable because the large river that separated her new territories from the city of Middleton seemed to be mean nothing if the reports were accurate and she was on her way.

 When the Gohs emerged from the hills, they were in plain view of Steve Barkin and any other person that could get high enough in Middleton to see.
 The sun rose behind the army, lighting them on fire in a bright orange, and their leader in front of hundreds of thousands of soldiers.
 She was clad in green and black, her colors as royalty and in memory of her father.
 She eyed Middleton with a look of lust and desire.